coro-afk/kyber-pre-security-estimates/README.md

-# security-estimates for a kyber-based PRE scheme
+# communication costs and failure for a kyber-based PRE scheme

-Kyber.py tests the communication costs and failure rate of cpapke.
+Kyber.py tests the communication costs and failure of cpapke.

-PRE.py tests the communication costs and failure rate of re-encrypted ciphertexts.
+PRE.py tests the communication costs and failure of re-encrypted ciphertexts.